obsidian-tasks-group/obsidian-tasks/README.md

 - `exclude sub-items`
     - When this is set, the result list will only include tasks that are not indented in their file.
 It will only show tasks that are top level list items in their list.

+All filters of a query have to match in order for a task to be listed.
+This means you cannot show tasks that have "GitHub in the path and have no due date or are due after 2021-04-04".
+Instead you would have two queries, one for each condition:

+    ### Not due

+    ```tasks
+    no due date
+    path includes GitHub
+    ```

+    ### Due after 2021-04-04

+    ```tasks
+    due after 2021-04-04
+    path includes GitHub
+    ```

 #### Examples

 Show all tasks that aren't done, are due on the 9th of April 2021, and where the path includes `GitHub`: